Climate change: Extreme heat a death threat to young people – DW – 12/11/2024

 The burden of heat-related death could shift from the elderly to young people by century's end, according to a new study.

-In a future scenario that sees average global temperatures go at least 2.8 degrees Celsius beyond pre-industrial levels by 2100, people under 35 years would likely suffer the effects of a warming world more than older adults.
+In a future scenario that sees average global temperatures go at least 2.8 degrees Celsius (5 Fahrenheit) beyond pre-industrial levels by 2100, people under 35 would likely suffer the effects of a warming world more than older adults.

 The analysis, published in the journal Science Advances, inspected mortality data from Mexico.

-The data enabled the researchers to take age and dates of death, compare it to the environmental conditions, and calculate how often humid heat exposure resulted in premature death.
+The data enabled the researchers to take age and dates of death, compare it with environmental conditions and calculate how often humid heat exposure resulted in premature death.

 Scientists have long thought that excessive heat in a warming climate would have a higher impact on older populations.